rodmoioliveira/Gnuplotting-Stuff/wrk2/README.md

       --key-to <REPLACE>
           Regex to replace the name of <FILE>, used to set key labels

+      --sla-new <SLA-NEW>
+          Create a new SLA file in CSV format

+      --sla-plot <SLA_PLOT>
+          Plot SLA file with the latency data

   -h, --help
           Print help information (use `--help` for more detail)